Trench Wood Nature Reserve

 Paths are muddy and slippery when wet.
 Apart from main entrance, access is via kissing gates.
 Please note that areas of woodland with big mature trees in SE and NW are not part of the reserve and not open to visitors.

 When to visit

 About the reserve

-Roughly two-thirds of this large ancient woodland make up our nature reserve at Trench Wood.
+Roughly two-thirds of this large ancient woodland make up our nature reserve.
 The woodland is jointly managed with Butterfly Conservation because of its importance for woodland butterflies.

 During the spring months visitors should also keep a look out for the nationally rare leaf-rolling weevil, Byctiscus populi.
 This beetle is only known from ten sites in the UK and relies on young growth of aspen trees.